aleksa-r/metaheuristics-portolio-optimization/README.md

-This notebook compares performances of several portfolios alternatives, constructed using Artificial Bee Colony and Partical Swarm optimization algorithms, based on several optimization criteria options.
+This notebook compares performances of several portfolio alternatives, constructed using Artificial Bee Colony and Partical Swarm optimization algorithms, based on several optimization criteria options.